Student Involvement Opportunities

 - Optimist Club of Quincy Tom Eikelschulte Scholarship: The Optimist Club of Quincy provides two $1500 scholarships yearly.
 One is for a student attending a 4-year college and one is for a student attending a 2-year college or trade school.
 These scholarships are only available to students attending skill-level QAVTC classes their senior year.

 - mikeroweWORKS Foundation Work Ethic Scholarship: This scholarship was created by Mike Rowe (of Dirty Jobs fame) to help bridge the skills gap.
 This scholarship has granted more $3 million dollars nationwide for students interested in attending trade schools.
-If you would like more information on the mikeroweWORKS Foundation, please click here.
+Click here for more information on the mikeroweWORKS Foundation.